-The context of the surrounding area along with overall provincial and official plan policy direction support the proposed applications for amendments.
+The context of the surrounding area along with overall Provincial and Official Plan policy direction support the proposed applications for amendments, and this resulting Site Plan Control application.
 Further, the proposal is consistent with the policy direction regarding intensification surrounding major transit stations and where a high degree of connectivity is available.
-We note that this location has a walkability score of 89 and a cycling score of 98.
+It is noted that this location has a high walkability and transit score, as well as a very high cycling score.